meerkat-manor/marti/README.md

 # Marti

-**marti** stands for metadata reconcilation for transfer information.
+**martiLQ** stands for metadata reconcilation for transfer information, load quality.

 The objective is to provide transfer information for high volume data such as in files.
 The files can be transferred via HTTPS, SFTP, message queue,